Personalized Support for Patients on Juxtapid

 Online or In-Person Education Sessions

-The Patient Educator personally guides you through what you need to know about HoFH and cholesterol, how the condition is inherited from both sides of the family, and how it affects your liver, continuing discussions you have had with your doctor.
-You’ll learn what you can do to help manage HoFH, how Juxtapid works, and steps to get started.
+Your PEL will walk you through what you need to know about HoFH and cholesterol—including how the condition is inherited, how it affects your liver, and how Juxtapid may help.
+You'll build on what you discussed with your doctor and learn the steps to get started.

 Insurance and Financial Assistance Options

-The Copay Program is not valid for prescriptions eligible to be reimbursed, in whole or in part, by state or federally funded healthcare programs such as Medicaid, Medicare, Tricare, VA/DOD, or any state prescription drug assistance programs.
-Other eligibility requirements may apply.
-Chiesi reserves the right to discontinue or modify the Copay Program at any time.
+The Copay Program is not valid for prescriptions eligible to be reimbursed, in whole or in part, by state or federally funded healthcare programs such as Medicaid, Medicare, TRICARE, VA/DOD, or any state prescription drug assistance programs.
+Additional terms and conditions apply.
+Chiesi reserves the right to change or end the program at any time.

 Help Customizing Your Low-Fat Eating Plan